serailaction/serailaction.github.io/_posts/2016-03-13-DfT-TfL-Consultation-Bexley.md

 ## Respond to the consultation - deadline Friday 18th March

 If you haven't already, respond to the consultation - [more details here](http://serailaction.uk/2016-03-10-DfT-TfL-Southeastern-Consultation.html) this is still in the consultative stage.

+## The right to reply

+Of course if Mr Bacon would like to reply or provide further insight into his thoughts, I'm happy to add that as an update to this article.
+It's only fair...